 Setting the correct Fusion resolution in relation to the Max error value

-The Autopilot mode in Artec Studio 11/12 automatically chooses the optimal Fusion type as well as the Fusion resolution value based on the Max error value and the size of the scanned object.
+The Autopilot mode in Artec Studio 11 and newer automatically chooses the optimal Fusion type as well as the Fusion resolution value based on the Max error value and the size of the scanned object.

 For manual post-processing, you may set your Fusion resolution value based on the suggestions listed below.
 Please consider these values as recommendations rather than hard rules.